AntonOvsyannikov/FlashCardsMe/README.md

 FlashCardsMe written in Java using the Swing library that allows a program to run on many platforms.

 To begin, you should install the Java runtime environment 8.
-At the moment, the latest official version of the runtime is here.
+At the moment, the latest official version of the runtime is [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-Then you need to download the jar file with the program here.
+Then you need to download the zip file with the program [here](https://github.com/AntonOvsyannikov/FlashCardsMe/raw/master/FlashCards.zip).

+Unpack the zip archive and click FlashCardsMe.jar to run the programm.
+Make sure first, that jar extension is associated with Java runtime.

 You can also look in the folder "Sample Decks" repository and download examples of decks.